Signed in as:

 All donations are tax deductible as permitted by the Internal Revenue Service.

-the Willis C Patterson Our Own Thing Chorale (OOTC) is a 501(c)(3) non-profit recognized by the IRS. the Instructional program is a Branch of OOTC.
+The Willis Patterson Our Own Thing Chorale (OOTC) is a 501(c)(3) qualified charitable organization.
+Your contribution is tax deductible to the fullest extent allowed by law.
+The Instructional program is a Branch of OOTC.

-The Willis Patterson Our Own Thing Chorale (also known as The Willis C Patterson Our Own Thing Chorale and The Willis C Patterson Our Own Thing Instructional Program) is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, formerly incarcerated, or veteran status in employment, educational programs and activities, membership and volunteer leadership.
-Reasonable accommodation will also be provided to persons with disabilities, to disabled veterans, and to accommodate religious practices.
+The Willis Patterson Our Own Thing Chorale (also known as The Willis C Patterson Our Own Thing Chorale and The Willis C Patterson Our Own Thing Instructional Program) is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, formerly incarcerated, or veteran status.